MiSTer-devel/PSX_MiSTer/README.md

 HDMI also offers a debugging framebuffer mode with support of full VRAM as 1024x512 pixel image(debug only)

+Analog out from Direct Video is full 24Bit Color, but from Analog Board will only deliver 18 Bits of color.
+You can activate the 24 Bit dithering option to remove color banding in FMVs without decreasing the image quality in 16 bit color ingame.

+Fixed Hblank as well as Fixed Vblank can help delivering correct aspect rations and keeping the screen in sync with e.g. shaking animations.
+Both also offer crop options for games that depend on CRT viewports to hide artifacts at the edge of the image.

+Sync 480i for HDMI will make 480i content run with 240p timings, making it easier for HDMI devices to keep the sync when switching between both modes in games.

 ## Libcrypt

 Some games are secured with Libcrypt and will not work if it's not circumvented.